hodeiez/secretClub/README.md

 the project:<br>
 1.-A web where people can register and log in as Secret Club member. <br>
 2.-The secret club members can share with a post their secrets and can comment other members secrets.<br>
-3.-The post with most comments will be published in a public page.
+3.-The most commented post will be published in a public page.